††††† 201 KAR 35:030. Code of Ethics.

 ††††† 4.
 Telephone or association directory listing; or

 ††††† (2) A statement shall be considered false, fraudulent, misleading, or deceptive if it:

 ††††† (a) Contains a material misrepresentation of fact;

-††††† (b) Is intended to or likely to create an unjustified expectation;
+††††† (b) Is intended to or is likely to create an unjustified expectation; or

 ††††† (c) Deletes a material fact or information.

 ††††† Section 9.
 Environment.
-An alcohol and drug counselor shall provide a safe, functional environment in which to offer alcohol and drug counseling services.
+A credential holder shall provide a safe, functional environment in which to offer alcohol and drug counseling services.
 This shall include the following:

 ††††† (1) Allowance for privacy and confidentiality; and